WordPress Website Hacked Redirect? WordPress Site Redirects to Another Site

 WordPress Hacked Redirect: How to clean your website?

-The first step is to view your server logs.
+- The first step is to view your server logs.
 By going through your server logs, you will find clues regarding any infection that has crept in.
 You will also be able to investigate unknown IP addresses that might have injected the malicious codes into your website.
 You can also investigate any unknown POST requests.
 These requests send data to your website and might have sent some malware to your website, resulting in the WordPress site hacked redirect.
+And promptly remove them.

-Go to the infected files and clean them from the back-end.
+- Next, go to the infected files and clean them from the back-end.
 Change the settings to revert to the original settings.
 Once you do that, it is time for you to plug the breach.
 You can do this by updating your plugins and themes.
 Since these are the most common sites for infection.
-Use a website security service such as Astra to scan your website and take care of any vulnerabilities.

 WordPress Hacked Redirect: After cleanup steps to protect your website

-Once you complete the cleanup process, you need to update your secret keys and passwords.
+Once you have completed the cleanup process, you need to update your secret keys and passwords.
 You might also have to reinstall all the plugins, free and premium ones, to ensure a fresh setup.

 A good step would be to use Google Webmaster tool.
 This is a free tool, and you will receive a lot of information about your website which will let you manage it better.
 You can also submit unknown malware for evaluation.
 Once you clean the website, submit it for a review along with all the steps you took for removing the malware.
 You can do this by following the steps below: